Many of you who read this blog want to accomplish great things both inside and outside your homes.

 “Get to know Him intimately and you’ll have a head on collision with your calling.
 God wants to give us a spirit of wisdom and revelation so we’ll know what to do with what He reveals.”

-If you and I want God to use us in any way, I think it’s important to learn how to joyfully embrace and live out the life He’s ordained for us.
+If you and I want God to use us in any way, we must joyfully embrace and live out the life He’s ordained for us.
 (Click to Tweet)

-Because it’s within living our lives, within living out His story that we’ll have encouragement to share with others.
+Because it’s within living that life, within living out His story that we’ll have encouragement to share with others.

 Yet so often, in our haste to achieve and accomplish, we try to give what we haven’t cultivated and export what we haven’t become.